Murder of Manolis Papadosifos: The "paradox" of the weapon

 How he hid the weapon with which Papadosifos killed his son's killer, was a matter of discussion.
 Specifically, the weapon was a German luger, which he had snatched from a Wehrmacht soldier during the Battle of Crete, together with his father.
 He never revealed where he hid it, (in an interview he simply stated "I had it on me").
 However, according to a popular urban legend, while the police were regularly looking for him for a gun, they did not look for his beard (probably out of respect) which he had left out of mourning.
 There, according to the hypothesis, he had hidden the weapon that killed Venierakis.

 Giannis Papadosifos

 Giannis Papadosifos (1925 - May 2, 2012) was born in Kallikratis, Chania (Sfakia Province), but later moved to Mysiria, Rethymnon.
 At the age of 15-16 he fought in the Battle of Crete with his father, from where he procured the famous pistol with which he killed Giannis Venierakis, along with another pistol, a rifle, a cartridge case and a parachute.
 He married and had four children.
-He passed away on May 2, 2012, at the age of 87.
+He died on May 2, 2012, at the age of 87.